Faith is not competing with God's choice. Faith is how His choice becomes yours.

 Dear friend — I know what just happened.
-Someone showed you a verse, or maybe you stumbled across it yourself, and now everything feels upside down.
-If God chose us before the foundation of the world, then why does the Bible keep telling us to believe?
+Someone showed you a verse, or you stumbled across it yourself, and now everything feels upside down.
+If God chose us before the creation of the world, then why does the Bible keep telling us to believe?
 Why does it matter?
 Why does Paul beg people to accept Christ if they were always going to accept Him anyway?

 The Question Is Natural